Ageing & incontinence

 Learn more

-To be a good caregiver, it’s important to understand the aging process and how it affects mobility and cognitive ability.
+In being a caregiver, it may be helpful to understand the ageing process and how it affects mobility and cognitive ability.
 Learn more about age-related changes and how you can help your loved one in the following articles: